Jingle & Mingle party: Shaun Bailey should consider turning down peerage, says Tory MP

 The BBC has seen an invitation to the party, in which guests were asked to save the date for "the Shaun Bailey for London Holiday Party" and were invited to "jingle and mingle".

-It was sent to 30 people on behalf of Ben Mallet, a former aide to Boris Johnson seen chatting to guests in the latest footage, who was awarded an OBE by the former prime minister last month.
+It was sent to 30 people on behalf of Ben Mallet, a former aide to Boris Johnson seen chatting to guests in the latest footage, who was awarded an OBE by the former prime minister in his resignation honours list earlier this month.

 At the time, London was under Tier-2 restrictions which banned indoor socialising.